digital-work-lab/digital-work-lecture/09-platformization.md

 ![bg right:48% width:600px](../material/Gawer2014-fig1.png)

 - Gawer (2014) distinguishes three types of (technology) platforms and illustrates their key differences
-- We focus on digital platforms for entrepreneurial work: Entrepreneurs can use platforms as **demand-side actors** to orchestrate their value chain and they can use platforms as **supply-side actors** to sell their goods or services
+- We focus on digital platforms for entrepreneurial work: Entrepreneurs can use platforms as **supply-side actors** to sell their goods or services or as **demand-side actors** to orchestrate their value chain (side switching)
 - These platforms would be classified as industry platforms (ecosystems)

 <!--